swatson-phillips/GT-CS-1331/LessonPlans/2021-09-27_LessonPlan.md

 # Constructor chaining (9.14.2)
 - Using the `this` keyword to call another constructor
-- Always chain constructors from the least number of parameters to more.
+- Always chain constructors from the **least number of parameters to more**  for example no-argument to 3 argument to 5 argument constructors.
 ```java
 Unicorn() {
     this("Special Unicorn",